-Avoid injury!
+Avoid injury.
 Mower blades are sharp.

-- Always wear gloves when handling the mower blades. - Always wear safety eye protection when grinding. - 1.
-Sharpen the mower blades with grinder, hand file, or electric blade sharpener. - Sharpen the mower blade by removing an equal amount of material from each end of the mower blade. - 3.
-Keep the original bevel (A, Figure 27) when grinding.
-DO NOT change the mower blade bevel. - 4.
+- Always wear gloves when handling mower blades or working near blades. - Always wear safety eye protection when grinding - 1.
+Sharpen the mower blade with a grinder, hand file, or electric blade sharpening. - 2.
+Sharpen the mower blade by removing an equal amount of material from each end of the mower blade. - 3.
+Keep the original bevel (A, Figure 26) when grinding.
+Do NOT change the mower blade bevel. - 4.
 The mower blade should have a maximum 1/64" (0,40 mm) cutting edge (B) or less. - 5.
-Balance the mower blades before installing.
+Balance the mower blade before installing.